Paths to Citizenship as the Widow(er) of a U.S. Citizen

 Applying for a Green Card as the Widow(er) of a U.S. Citizen

 There are essentially two ways that the widow of a U.S. citizen can apply for permanent resident status.
-It depends if that U.S. citizen spouse had already filed a petition on your behalf before his or her death.
+It depends if that U.S. citizen spouse had already filed a petition on your behalf before their death.
 There’s actually a third path to recognize the sacrifices of widow(ers) of U.S. service members killed in combat.

 Pending or Approved Petition

-If you were married to a U.S. citizen who filed Form I-130 (Petition for Alien Relative) for you before he or she died, you do not need to file a separate petition.
+If you were married to a U.S. citizen who filed Form I-130 (Petition for Alien Relative) for you before they died, you do not need to file an additional petition.
 The Form I-130 will be automatically converted to a Form I-360 (Petition for Amerasian, Widow(er), or Special Immigrant).
 If you have children (unmarried and under age 21), they may be included on the Form I-360 regardless of whether your deceased spouse had filed a petition for them.

 If you separated from your spouse before death, you are not eligible.
 To qualify, you must not have been divorced or legally separated from the U.S. citizen at the time of death.
 Additionally, your eligibility to immigrate as a widow(er) ends if you have remarried.